ITR13/CobaltCoreEditor/README.md

 - If "Export Map" is checked, the current map and ship position will be exported.
 - If "Export Characters & Artifacts" is checked, the selected characters and character artifacts will be exported.

-Pressing "Export" will export your save with the selected settings into your ShipMods folder.
+Pressing "Export" will export your save with the selected settings into your ShipDiffs folder.
 You can press "Open Containing Directory" to see your exported save-files.

 ## Yet to be implemented
 #### Cobalt Core Editor